Looking for the best things to do in Dublin? Here I cover the best Dublin attractions, my food recommendations and a cheap place to stay.

 Speaking of museums, the National Gallery of Ireland is also free.
 However, some special exhibitions do cost extra.
 There’s also the National Museum of Ireland, the Irish Whiskey Museum, the Irish Museum of Modern Art, the Science Gallery and the Little Museum of Dublin.

+One of the best things to do in Dublin is to check out this amazing masterpiece in the middle of the city.
 Dublin Castle has got to be one of the world’s most interesting castles.
 I like to say it’s business in the front and party in the back, as its exterior is brick versus the boldest colours you’ve ever seen.
 I didn’t venture inside the castle, but that’s another Dublin attraction you could check out.

 Located behind the castle (opposite the party section) and next to the Chester Beatty Library, these gardens not only offer a different vantage point for castle photographs, but they’re also a secluded place for city workers to escape to for lunch.

 Now, I know Temple Bar is THE (touristy) place to be at night.
 But there’s something about wandering down the cobblestone streets early in the morning without the crowds that’s just as good in my opinion.
 Our guide mentioned his favourite places away from Temple Bar were Whelan’s and Grogans, for a more authentic Dublin night out.